Doris Wishman: Early life

-Doris Wishman was born on June 1, 1912, in New York City.
+Doris Wishman was born on June 1, 1912, in New York City, the daughter of Ukrainian-Jewish immigrants.
 Her father was a hay and grain salesman; her mother died when she was still a child.
 She was raised in the New York City borough of the Bronx, where she graduated from James Monroe High School.
 After graduating from high school, Wishman claimed to have taken acting lessons at the Alviene School of Dramatics in New York City in the early 1930s, where she was a classmate of Shelley Winters.
 She later studied at Hunter College.

 She later worked as a film booker for her cousin Max Rosenberg, an independent film distributor who handled both art films and exploitation film fare during the late 1940s and early 1950s.
 Wishman also worked as an actress in New York City throughout the 1950s, and for some time worked with Joseph Levine.
 During this same period, she was married briefly to advertising consultant Jack Abrams and resided with him in Florida until his death in 1958 due to a heart attack at age 31, being widowed only five months after their marriage.
 By her own account, Wishman began her film production career after Abrams' untimely death, as she felt she "needed something to fill my hours with."